What is Ecological Connectivity?

 Small actions — like slowing down in wildlife zones, planting native species, reporting wildlife sightings, or supporting restoration efforts — all contribute to healthier landscapes.

-Connection is everyone’s responsibility.
+Keeping nature connected is everyone’s responsibility.

 Featured Project